 Offline map caching for up to 30 days [25] Weather data without external hardware often from distant airports [27]

-One-time payment of €14.99 instead of subscription model [24] Interface initially appears complicated according to users [27]
+One-time payment of €14.99 instead of subscription model [24] Interface initially seems complicated according to users [27]

 Automatic consideration of the Coriolis effect [24] Mainly optimized for Vortex hardware, limited compatibility with other brands [27]